simay-uygur/Bilkent-University-TA-Management-System/README.md

 #### Dean’s Office Oversight
 - The Dean’s Office can assign proctoring duties for exams scheduled by themselves across multiple departments.
-- The Dean’s Office can choose from which departments TAs will be selected for proctoring duties scheduled by themselves.
+- The Dean’s Office can choose departments TAs will be selected for proctoring duties scheduled by themselves.
 Workload Limits
-- Cap can be set on maximum hours a TA can work in a semester and the assigning process should be set not to exceed this workload.
+- Cap can be set on the maximum hours a TA can work in a semester and the assigning process should be set not to exceed this workload.
 - This prevents TAs from exceeding reasonable workloads.

 Data Management